panzerdp/dmitripavlutin.com/content/posts/object-rest-spread/index.md

 ```
 #### 2.1 Object spread rule: latter property wins

 When multiple objects are spread and some properties have same keys, how do the final the final set of values is calculated?
-The rule is simple: **latter spread property overwrites earlier properties that have the same key**.
+The rule is simple:

+> **Latter** spread property **overwrites earlier** properties that have the same key

 Let's continue with a few examples.
 The following object literal instantiates a cat: